-Best wireless headphones offers way more mobility and convenience than its run-of-the-mill, wired counterpart because of two main reasons.
+Best wireless headphones offer way more mobility and convenience than its run-of-the-mill, wired counterpart because of two main reasons.
 It doesn’t require you to manually plug it in each time you want to listen to your music and you don’t have to deal with those annoying tangled cables anymore.

 Because of their liberation from their cables, wireless headphones are very popular with those of us who are active and on the go around the clock; this includes college going students who walk long distances from one campus building to another.
-Which is really boring without any music for company and other commuters who just want to channel out the world around them and be with their music (this is where noise-cancelling headphones come in handy).
+Which is really boring without any music for the company and other commuters who just want to channel out the world around them and be with their music (this is where noise-canceling headphones come in handy).

 Wireless headphones are also becoming increasingly popular with gamers since the lack of cables makes a gaming setup much neater and easier to game on.
 In our list, we’ll look at what we (and many others) believe are the best wireless headphones that one could buy in 2018 in terms of comfort, design, noise-cancellation and most importantly: the audio performance that they offer.